SthitPragya/Paypal-VAP-Mid-term-Project/README.md

 To start the Portal, open terminal in the root directory of the project.
 Then type

+npm install

+This will install all the modules required to run the web app, the details of which is stored in package.json

+Then enter the following command to start

 node startwebserver.js

 This starts the server on port 3000 which can be changes in startwebserver.js